aboursin/textreplace/README.md

  -i (--input) INPUT               : input file
- -o (--output) OUTPUT             : output file (default: output.txt) -q (--quote) C                   : quote character (default: ") -r (--replacements) REPLACEMENTS : replacement file -s (--separator) C               : separator character (default: ,)
+ -o (--output) OUTPUT             : output file (default: output.txt) -q (--quote) C                   : quote character (default: ") -r (--replacements) REPLACEMENTS : replacements file -s (--separator) C               : separator character (default: ,)
 ```

 ## Example
-Here is a example for replacing text from a SSA formated text to an SRT formated text.
+Here is a simple example for replacing text from a SSA (Sub Station Alpha) formated text to an SRT (SubRip) formated text.

+*Note : It's possible to go further with replacements for a whole transformation of an SSA file into an SRT file !*

 Input file :
 ```